Kolmogorov-size particles in homogeneous and isotropic turbulence: Flow modulation

 \subsection{Structure function and intermittency}

 We extend the analysis done in the spectral domain by computing the longitudinal structure functions defined as $S_p(r) = \aver{\delta u(r)^p}$ where $\delta u(r) = (\bm{u}(\bm{x}+\bm{r}) - \bm{u}(\bm{x}) )\cdot \bm{r}/r$ and $r = |\bm{r}|$.
 In particular, figure \ref{fig:strfun} plots $S_2$, $S_4$ and $S_6$ as a function of $r$ for (top) $\Phi_V=10^{-5}$ and (bottom) $\Phi_V = 10^{-3}$.
 In the single-phase case, we observe that $S_p \sim r^{p/3}$ in the inertial range of scales is in agreement with the Kolmogorov prediction \citep{kolmogorov-1941}, and that $S_p \sim r^p$ at the small scales, as a result of the differentiability of the fluid velocity field \citep{schumacher-etal-2007}.
-Recall that although $S_2(r)$ is commonly referred to as scale energy \citep{davidson-2004,davidson-pearson-2005}, its meaning slightly differs from $\mathcal{E}(\kappa)$; indeed while $\mathcal{E}(\kappa) \text{d}\kappa$ refers to the amount of energy associated with the scale $r = 2\pi/\kappa$, $S_2(r)$ can be interpreted as the amount of energy associated with scales up to $r$.
+Recall that although $S_2(r)$ is commonly referred to as scale energy \citep{davidson-2004,davidson-pearson-2005}, its meaning slightly differs from $\mathcal{E}(\kappa)$.
+Indeed while $\mathcal{E}(\kappa) \text{d}\kappa$ refers to the amount of energy associated with the scale $r = 2\pi/\kappa$, $S_2(r)$ can be interpreted as the amount of energy associated with scales up to $r$.
 In agreement with the modulation of the energy spectrum, figure \ref{fig:strfun} shows that particles enhance the energy content at small scales compared to the unladen case.
 The energy enhancement is more intense for larger $\Phi_V$ and $\rho_p/\rho_f$, and becomes more evident when considering higher order structure functions.
-At the same time, the presence of the particles decreases the amount of energy stored at the largest scales (as seen by the blue and red curves laying below the black one).
-By interacting with the vortical structures of the flow, particles drain energy from scales larger than $D$ and reinject it back at smaller scales by means of their wake.
+At the same time, for $\rho_p/\rho_f=100$ the presence of the particles decreases the amount of energy stored at the larger scales (as seen by the dark blue and dark red curves laying below the black one in the insets of figure \ref{fig:strfun}).
+By interacting with the vortical structures of the flow, the (heavy) particles drain energy from scales larger than $D$ and reinject it back at smaller scales.

 Structure functions are commonly employed to quantify the flow intermittency, i.e. the relevance of extreme events that are localised in space and time and break the Kolmogorov similarity hypothesis \citep{frisch-1995,pope-2000}.
 In figure \ref{fig:ess}, we use the extended self similarity introduced by \cite{benzi-1993}, and plot $S_6/S_2^3$ as a function of $r$.
 In the limit case where extreme events do not occur, the $S_6 \sim S_2^3$ power law holds, i.e. $S_6/S_2^3 \sim constant$, and deviations from this behaviour are a measure of the flow intermittency.
 Accordingly with the intrinsic intermittent nature of turbulent flows, figure \ref{fig:ess} shows that $S_6/S_2^3$ deviates from the Kolmogorov prediction also in the single-phase case, and this deviation increases in the particle-laden cases, similarly to what is found for suspension of particles with size in the inertial range of scales \citep{chiarini-rosti-2024}.
 This is due to the no-slip and no-penetration boundary conditions at the particles surface that give origin to localised and intense velocity gradients.
 Figure \ref{fig:ess} shows that for $\rho_p/\rho_f = 5$ the deviation from the single-phase case is rather small for both $\Phi_V = 10^{-5}$ and $\Phi_V=10^{-3}$, in agreement with the low level of flow modulation discussed above.
 For $\rho_p/\rho_f = 100$, instead, the $S_6/S_2^3$ curve significantly deviates from the single-phase case at small scales.
 For the considered parameters, heavy Kolmogorov-size particles increase the intermittency of the small scales of the flow.